-Rick’s practice involves all aspects of intellectual property law and focuses on the preparation and prosecution of patent applications.
-He has extensive experience with domestic, international and foreign patent applications.
-Rick’s experience includes automotive components, material handling equipment, footwear, vibration suppression systems, medical devices, material spreaders and sprayers, lawn and garden hand tools and powered equipment, combustion engines, consumer appliances, refrigeration systems, optical systems, sensors, cryogenic systems, software and financial systems.
-Prior to law school, Rick was a design engineer for satellite imaging instruments.
+Rick has extensive experience with domestic, international and foreign patent applications.
+Rick’s technical experience includes automotive components, material handling equipment, footwear, vibration suppression systems, medical devices, material spreaders and sprayers, lawn and garden hand tools and powered equipment, combustion engines, consumer appliances, refrigeration systems, optical systems and sensors, and software systems and methods including financial technology and healthcare technology.
+Prior to law school, Rick was a design engineer for satellites and satellite imaging instruments.

 - University of Dayton School of Law (J.D., magna cum laude, 1993)